sizeofvoid/libopeninput/doc/user/reporting-bugs.rst

 Recording devices with evemu
 ------------------------------------------------------------------------------

-.. note:: Where available, the :ref:`libinput-record` tools should be used instead
+.. warning:: Where available, the :ref:`libinput-record` tools should be used instead
              of evemu

 `evemu-record <https://www.freedesktop.org/wiki/Evemu/>`_ records the device capabilities together with the event stream from the kernel.
 On our